communityinclusion/escoach/web/modules/contrib/form_options_attributes/README.md

 an array with keys that match the keys in the #options value array.
 The values in the #options_attributes array are formatted like the main #attributes array.

+### Label and wrapper attributes

+Individual attributes for each option's label and wrapper can be set using the '#options_wrapper_attributes' and '#options_label_attributes' keys in the same vein as the '#options_attributes' key.
+This is only supported for 'radios' and 'checkboxes' elements.

 ## Examples

 ```